CBD for Arthritis and Pain: what you should know

-How does CBD provide a natural alternative to regulating our bodies level of inflammation, and why do we need to keep the amount of inflammation in check?
+How does CBD provide a natural alternative to regulating our bodies level of inflammation which plays a role in our pain perception, and why else do we need to keep the amount of inflammation in check?

 What is inflammation?

 Inflammation is your body’s response to any trauma.
 There are two different kinds of inflammation, acute and chronic.
 Acute inflammation is the response to a specific event, but chronic inflammation is where our bodies are continually producing inflammation.
 It happens when our cells become sick, and we trigger an immune response that cascades into a vicious cycle where we continuously trigger the release of more inflammation.

 Usually, when we want to lower inflammation, a lot of us would look to use an anti-inflammatory.
 The most popular being NSAID’s (Non-steroidal anti-inflammatory drugs) like aspirin or ibuprofen, however, when we use them too frequently, it can harm our gut health because they impact what are known as cyclooxygenase enzymes (c0x1 and c0x2).
 When we inhibit these enzymes, we can negatively impact our gut health because we need to keep a little bit of inflammation in the gut to stay healthy.

 Our body’s possess endocannabinoids (endogenous cannabinoids), which play a role in regulating inflammation.
 These aren’t chemicals that come from cannabis but are instead naturally occurring substances within the body derived from long-chain fatty acids.